Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Unmapping the main drive automatically unmaps its ghost drive as well.
 Unmapping the ghost drive, on the other hand, has no effect on the main drive.

-The MAPDRV tool and the [CALL MAPDRV](#369-the-call-mapdrv-command) command will show ghost drives identified as such.
+The MAPDRV tool and the CALL MAPDRV command (see _[3.6.10.
+The CALL MAPDRV command](#3610-the-call-mapdrv-command)_) will show ghost drives identified as such.

 ### 2.6.
 Reduced and zero allocation information mode

 Nextor allows setting drives in reduced allocation information mode.
 When in this mode, the ALLOC function, which returns information about the total and free space available in a drive, will return fake information if necessary, so that the calculated total or free sector count will always fit in 16 bits.
 In other words, on drives with the reduced allocation information mode active, when the total or free space is greater than 32MB (which is possible in FAT16 volumes), ALLOC will return 32MB.
 See _[3.4.6.
 RALLOC: the reduced/zero allocation information mode tool](#346-ralloc-the-reducedzero-allocation-information-mode-tool)_.

-This feature is intended to avoid compatibility issues with applications that assume the underlying filesystem to be always FAT12 and therefore expect a total or free space information of up to 32MB.
+This feature is intended to avoid compatibility issues with applications that assume the underlying filesystem to be always FAT12 and therefore expect total or free space information of up to 32MB.

-If an environment item named ZALLOC is created with a value –case insensitive- of ON (command `SET ZALLOC=ON` in the command interpreter prompt), the reduced allocation information mode becomes the zero allocation information mode.
+If an environment item named ZALLOC is created with a value (case insensitive) of ON (command `SET ZALLOC=ON` in the command interpreter prompt), the reduced allocation information mode becomes the zero allocation information mode.
 In this case, ALLOC will return a free space of zero for the drives that have this mode active.
 This is useful because calculating the free space on a device (at the end of a DIR command, for example) may take a somewhat long time on large devices (about 4 seconds in Z80 mode for a SD card, for example); when the zero allocation information mode is active, this time is reduced to zero.

 The zero allocation information mode is available since Nextor 2.0.3.

 ### 2.7.
 Z80 access mode

 In MSX Turbo-R computers MSX-DOS 2 always switches to the Z80 CPU when accessing a disk driver.
-Nextor will never change the CPU when accessing drivers attached to a Nextor kernel, but when accessing drivers attached to a MSX-DOS kernel it is possible to have the Z80 access mode active or not.
+Nextor will never change the CPU when accessing drivers attached to a Nextor kernel, but when accessing drivers attached to an MSX-DOS kernel it is possible to have the Z80 access mode active or not.
 When active, Nextor will switch to Z80 before accessing the driver, as MSX-DOS does.
 See _[3.4.7.
 Z80MODE: the Z80 access mode tool](#347-z80mode-the-z80-access-mode-tool)_.

 The Z80 access mode is active by default for all MSX-DOS drivers.
 It is possible to switch it on or off on a per driver basis (it is not possible to change it for specific drive letters).